 11. Earn Extra Money With a Blog

-While starting a blog isn’t going to earn you money as quickly as some of the other options on this list, it has the potential to earn you a lot.
-If you keep testing and taking risks, you could be earning some nice passive income.
-Again, this could take months to do, so you’ll need to be patient as you’re learning the ropes.
+While you won’t earn money fast with blogging, it has the potential to make a lot of money.
+If you keep testing and taking risks, you could earn some nice, passive income.
+Again, this could take months or even years to do, so you’ll need to be patient as you’re learning the ropes.

 There are many ways you can earn money with a blog.
-Some use it to showcase their writing chops to land freelance writing clients (see number 20 on the list) while others make money off affiliate commissions.
-What happens is that you make recommendations for products and services on a blog post (like some of the options in this post), and get paid for doing so.
+Some use it to showcase their writing chops to land freelance writing clients (see number 20 on the list) while others make money through affiliate marketing – make recommendations for products and services on a blog post and get paid for doing so.

 Starting a blog is really simple.
-All you need to do is get a domain name and a website host so you can start creating your site.
-Namecheap is one of the best places to get a domain name for a low price, and the hosting company Siteground offers some of the best customer service, especially when you get into any technical snafus.
-The best part is that their plans start at $4 a month.
+Register your domain name and signup with a web hosting service so you can start creating your site.
+Namecheap is one of the best places to get a domain name for a low price, and the hosting company Siteground is well known for their customer service, and reasonable prices – plans start at $4 a month.

-To get started, all you have to do is sign up for free accounts and submit information, such as your age, gender and location.
-You’ll then be offered surveys to fill out.
-Most of these will take only a few minutes and you’ll earn points for each one completed.
+To get started, sign up for free and submit some basic personal information, such as your age, gender and location.
+You’ll then be offered surveys that fit your demographic.
+Most surveys only a few minutes and you’ll earn points for each one completed.
 Once you have enough points, you can then redeem them for gift cards or cash via Paypal.

 14. Open a Bank Account

-You need somewhere to deposit all the money you make, right?
-Well, the cool thing is banks now pay you to open an account with them.
+Looking for somewhere to store all of the extra money you’re making?
+Most banks will pay you a bonus to open an account with them.
 If you do a search, you may be able to earn a few hundred dollars just by doing so.

-Investing is one of the best ways to earn passive income.
-You literally put money into an investment account and watch it grow.
+While it doesn’t fall under the category of side hustle, investing is one of the best ways to earn passive income.
+Simply move money into an investment account and watch it grow.
 In theory.
 The reality is you’re paying a lot of fees, which eats into your savings.
 With a typical investment account, you’re paying fees to your financial advisor, the financial institution the advisor works for, as well as their head office.

-All this to say, if you can find a company that can cut out the middleman, you’re going to save more money.
+If you can find a company that can cut out the middleman, you’re going to save more money.
 That extra that could have gone into fees can now be funnelled back into your investment account.
-A robo-advisor will help you optimize your portfolio to maximize your earnings.
-If you sign up with Just Wealth right now, you can nab yourself a $50 dollar bonus.
+A robo-advisor like Wealthsimple can help you optimize your portfolio to maximize your earnings.

-Yes, people will pay you to be their bridesmaid!
-Believe it or not, there are plenty of brides who may have had a falling out with one of their bridesmaids or who’ve simply abandoned their duties.
-Think of a bridesmaid for hire as a quasi-planner as well, someone who helps the bride makes sure the day goes smoothly.
+Ladies, people will pay you to be their bridesmaid!
+Believe it or not, there are plenty of brides who may have had a falling out with one of their bridesmaids or bridesmaids who have simply abandoned their duties.
+Think of a bridesmaid for hire as a quasi-wedding planner as well, someone who helps the bride makes sure the day goes smoothly.